 TGba Editor: Modify the 3rd, 4th paragraphs as follows [2745]:

-NOTE 1—A request frame in Table 30-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR non-AP STA to a WUR AP if an Ack frame is transmitted from the WUR AP to the WUR non-AP STA for the request frame.
+A request frame in Table 30-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR non-AP STA to a WUR AP if an Ack frame is transmitted from the WUR AP to the WUR non-AP STA for the request frame.

-NOTE 2—A response frame in Table 30-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR AP to a WUR non-AP STA if an Ack frame is transmitted from the WUR non-AP STA to the WUR AP for the response frame.
+A response frame in Table 30-1 (Settings for WUR mode setup frame exchange - Request and Response) is successfully transmitted from a WUR AP to a WUR non-AP STA if an Ack frame is transmitted from the WUR non-AP STA to the WUR AP for the response frame.

 30.8 Wake-up Operation